Hot Isostatic Press (HIP) Equipment

 To explain the difference of HIP and hot pressing clearly, suppose that HIP or hot pressing is applied to Material A (metal with pores inside) and Material B (metal with uneven ends).

-In case of hot pressing, the same phenomena as the case of HIP occur to Material A, which is shown in Figure 2.
+In the case of hot pressing, the same phenomena as the case of HIP occur to Material A, which is shown in Figure 2.
 Material B, however, can't keep its initial uneven shape because pressure is applied only to the convex portions.
 Both Material A and Material B will have different final shapes after hot pressing depending on shapes of a mold and a punch used.
-Fabrication of large products and moldings under high temperature might be difficult because of ununiformity due to friction force with a mold and constraints due to temperature and dimensions during the deformation.
+Fabrication of large products and moldings under high temperature might be difficult due to ununiformity caused by friction force with a mold, as well as temperature and demention constraints depending on the strength of mold materials.

-Compared to hot pressing, HIP can provide material shapes not much different from the initial one after pressure.
-A material even after changing its shape can keep its initial shape, and will be relatively less restricted by processing of products.
-By making full use of these features, HIP has been applied in various fields.
+Compared to hot pressing, HIP can maintain material shapes that are not much different from the original after pressure.
+Even after altering shape, the material can keep its original shape, and will have less restrictions in product processing.
+Because of these benefits, HIP has been applied in various fields.

 Pressure Medium Gas (Argon Gas) under High Pressure